Fennecai/Aperture-Continued/README.md

 Anonymous - Dr. breen voice actor for secret radio message

-and all of those who supported the workshop version and continue to support this as well! :)
+and all of those who have supported this over time! :) thank you!

 ## Troubleshooting

-If you have issues, please see the self-fix guide in the wiki: https://github.com/Fennecai/Aperture-Continued/wiki/The-bug-fix-self-service-guide
+If you have issues, please see the self-fix guide in the wiki and refer to the todo list and issues for information on what bugs to expect: https://github.com/Fennecai/Aperture-Continued/wiki/The-bug-fix-self-service-guide